 To participate in events sanctioned by Motorcycling Australia (MA) you are required to hold a current MA licence.
 Your licence also covers you under the association’s Personal Accident Insurance policy while competing or travelling to the event.
 Further information can be found on the MSA website.

 Types of Licences:

+Study the Rule Book so you can pass the Senior Theory Test in the application.
 Junior members must have completed their Kickstart or coaching and the coach must have logged them as having completed the appropriate course.

+It also is recommended that you check all your insurance policies to ensure that you are covered for racing your motorcycle rather than just riding it in a paddock or on the road.
 There are a number of accident policies available to cover racing situations.
 It is recommended that you investigate insurance cover which will protect you from the loss of your earnings if you are injured.